CharlesStockman/Spring-Boot-Rest/README.md

 Should have manager-gui and manager-script

 ### maven
-In server.xml for mavent create an unique id and provide the username and password ( that contains the manager-gui and manager-script ) to login into the server
+In server.xml for maven create an unique id and provide the username and password ( that contains the manager-gui and manager-script ) to login into the server

 <pre>
   <server>